Abu Lahab: Between the Boycott and Badr (619–624)

 After the boycott was lifted, another nephew, Abu Salama, came to Abu Talib asking for protection.
 When the Makhzum clan protested about this, Abu Lahab supported his brother.
-He told the Makhzumites: “O Quraysh, you have continually attacked this shaykh for giving his protection among his own people.
-By God, you must either stop this or we will stand in with him until he gains his object.”
+He told the Makhzumites: "O Quraysh, you have continually attacked this shaykh for giving his protection among his own people.
+By God, you must either stop this or we will stand in with him until he gains his object."
 The Makhzumites wanted to keep Abu Lahab's support, and therefore they agreed not to annoy Abu Salama.

 Abu Talib died in 620, From this time, Muhammad went around the trade fairs and markets to tell the Arab tribes that he was a prophet and call them to worship Allah.
-Abu Lahab used to follow him around the fairs, saying, “This fellow wishes only to get you to strip off Al-Lat and Al-Uzza from your necks and your allies of the Malik ibn Uqaysh tribe for the misleading innovation he has brought.
-Don’t obey him and take no notice of him.”
+Abu Lahab used to follow him around the fairs, saying, "This fellow wishes only to get you to strip off Al-Lat and Al-Uzza from your necks and your allies of the Malik ibn Uqaysh tribe for the misleading innovation he has brought.
+Don’t obey him and take no notice of him."

-Someone reported: “Before my own Islam I used to see the Prophet in markets outside Makkah calling out: ‘People, say there is no deity but Allah and you will prosper.’
+Someone reported: "Before my own Islam I used to see the Prophet in markets outside Makkah calling out: ‘People, say there is no deity but Allah and you will prosper.’
 People would gather around him but a man, bright faced, intelligent looking, with two locks of hair (hanging down), would appear from the rear and say: ‘This man has renounced the religion (of his forefathers).
 He is a liar.’
 He followed the Prophet wherever he went.
-The people would enquire who he was to learn that it was his (the Prophet's) uncle.
+The people would enquire who he was to learn that it was his (the Prophet's) uncle."

 Muhammad and most of the Muslims left Mecca in 622, and Abu Lahab had no further direct interaction with his nephew.

 Death

-As per Islamic sources, when the rest of the Quraysh went to Badr to protect the merchant-caravan carrying their property from an expected attack, Abu Lahab remained in Mecca, sending in his place Abu Jahl's brother al-‘Āṣ ibn Hishām who owed him four thousand dirhams that he could not pay.
-So he hired him with them on the condition that he should be cleared off his debt.
+As per Islamic sources, when the rest of the Quraysh went to Badr to protect the merchant-caravan carrying their property from an expected attack, Abu Lahab remained in Mecca, sending in his place Amr Bin Hisham's brother al-‘Āṣ ibn Hishām who owed him 4,000 dirhams that he could not pay.
+So, he hired him with them on the condition that he should be cleared off his debt.